krishkalai07/SchoolWork/BBUS220/Chapter6.md

 - can deposit increase
 - dish-washing wage decreases

-## Perfectly Compettive Market
+## Perfectly Competitive Market
-- Main characteristic of a perfecrtly copmetitive market
+- Main characteristic of a perfectly competitive market
   1. Many buyers and sellers
   2. Trade identical products
   3. Each buyer and seller is a price taker